acarpente-denodo/presto/presto-docs/src/main/sphinx/sql/merge.rst

 Any connector can be used as a source table for a ``MERGE`` statement.
 Only connectors which support the ``MERGE`` statement can be the target of a merge operation.
 See the :doc:`connector documentation </connector/>` for more information.
-The ``MERGE`` statement is currently supported only by the iceberg connector.
+The ``MERGE`` statement is currently supported only by the Iceberg connector.